wangziyuan66/IL-AD/README.md

 ## Pretrained model

-For DNA/RNA curlcake, the model after incremental learning and the model for modification inference are available at: .
+For DNA/RNA curlcake, the model after incremental learning and the model for modification inference are available at models.

 ## Citation & Contact